 The next level of personalisation means using big data to gain a more detailed understanding of your individual audience behaviours.
 You then use this information to create targeted offers and incentives specifically for individual customers.

 For example, you can use shopping and browsing histories to work out that a certain customer might be interested in widescreen TVs.
 You can then jump on this opportunity by creating real-time offers such as “free shipping on all widescreen TV orders”, or “10% off widescreen TVs”.

-You may also be able to build up a picture of this shopper based on other behavioural and social listening software: they might be female, aged 18-35 and based in Oxford.
+You may also be able to build up a picture of this shopper based on other behavioral and social listening software: they might be female, aged 18-35 and based in Oxford.
 You can then begin recommending items and offers geared towards that demographic.

 Stage 3: Navigational personalisation

 The gold standard of personalisation comes when you bring together all your intelligence about your customers’ browser behaviour and purchase history to tailor the whole user journey to speak directly to your individual customers.

 You will have built up a detailed digital footprint for each customer based on their shopping histories, social activities, location, age and gender demographics, and general online behaviours.
 You will then be able to use recommendation software to make each page of their journey through your site unique to them, along with tailored email notifications and adverts.

 Just look at Amazon – the don of navigational personalisation.
 Not only does it greet you personally each time you land on the Amazon site, but it recommends products for you, reminds you of items in your shopping cart, and alerts you to your latest purchases and items you’ve recently browsed.